aaronbloomfield/pdr/labs/lab10/index.md

 ### Post-lab ###

-The post-lab is cancelled for the spring 2021 semester.
+The post-lab is cancelled for the fall 2021 semester.

 1. ~~Analyze the time and space complexity of your encoding and decoding code~~
 2. ~~Create a Makefile to compile both the encoding and decoding portions of your Huffman routine in one step~~